GinyWang/2021Hack-1/README.md

 1. Finished Database Model with SQLite
 2. Dummy data created (dummy.py)

+# Summary for PPT
+## Database
+1. store user information
+2. access database by using flask / flask_sqlalchemy
+3. model.py construct object types for each information of our customers

+## routes.py
+1. arrange website routes
+2. design functions for each webpage
+3. backend receive ```['GET', 'POST']``` method to request data from database
+4. use Query to request data from database
+5. send back data of each room_list / chatbox as dictionary type to frontend
+6. HTML demonstrate results on webpage by using jinja

 ## Useful Link

 ### Recommend Download for DataBase LookUp